kentlouisetonino/node-s3/README.md

 ## Description

 > - A backend application that integrates with Amazon S3.
-The main technologies used in this project are AWS SDK, REST APIs, TypeScript, ExpressJS, and NodeJS.
+The main technology stack used in this
+    project are AWS SDK, REST APIs, TypeScript, ExpressJS, and NodeJS.

 <br />